Country park and mansion with 850 acres of woodland and grassland and many activities.

 - £3 for up to 5 hours

-The cost to park at Clifton Lodge car park will be:
+The cost to park at Clifton Lodge car park is:

 - £1.50 for up to 1 hour